 Fault Detection and Fault Location Algorithm drop down selections

-The drop down list selections called Fault detection algorithms: and Fault location algorithms: are intended to easily facilitate the selection of different options in each category.
-See Figure 3-10.
+The drop down list selections called Fault detection algorithms: and Fault location algorithms: are intended to easily facilitate the selection of different options in each category (Figure 3-10).
 In this project, only one selection is available in each category.
 The selections available can be used to reset to default, if the input fields are changed inappropriately.

 Figure 3-10 OpenFLE: Fault Detection and Fault Location algorithm drop down lists